Reichstag Peace Resolution: Content

 The text of the document:As it did on August 4, 1914, the word uttered from the throne still holds true for the German people at the threshold of the war’s fourth year: “We seek no conquest.”
 Germany resorted to arms in order to protect its freedom and independence, to defend its territorial integrity.

 The Reichstag strives for a peace of understanding, for durable reconciliation among the peoples of the world.
 Territorial acquisitions achieved by force and violations of political, economic, or financial integrity are incompatible with such a peace.

 The Reichstag furthermore rejects all plans that envisage economic exclusion or continuing enmity among nations after the war.
 The freedom of the seas must be guaranteed.
 Only economic peace will lay the groundwork for amicable coexistence among the peoples of the world.

-The Reichstag will actively promote the creation of international legal organizations.
+The Reichstag will actively promote the creation of international legal organisations.
 As long, however, as enemy governments do not agree to such a peace, as long as they threaten Germany and its allies with territorial conquests and violations, the German people will stand together as one man, persevere unshakably, and fight on until its right and the right of its allies to life and free development is guaranteed.

 United, the German people is unconquerable.
 In its determination, the Reichstag stands united with the men who are protecting the Fatherland in heroic combat.
 They can be certain of the never-ending gratitude of the entire nation.

 The resolution, introduced by Erzberger, Eduard David, Friedrich Ebert, and Philipp Scheidemann – the latter three from the SPD – was adopted by a vote of 216 to 126.
-In favor were the SPD, Centre and Progressive People's Party; against were the National Liberals, Conservatives and Independent Social Democrats (USPD) – a more leftist and antiwar party that had broken away from the SPD in April 1917 and that opposed the resolution because they saw it as ambiguous and the product of foreign and domestic policy tactics.
+In favour were the SPD, Centre, and Progressive People's Party; against were the National Liberals, Conservatives, and Independent Social Democrats (USPD) – a more leftist and antiwar party that had broken away from the SPD in April 1917 and that opposed the resolution because they saw it as ambiguous and the product of foreign and domestic policy tactics.
 The resolution's supporters were the parties that had held the majority in the Reichstag since 1912 and would later form the Weimar Coalition, the group that was most supportive of the republic during the Weimar era.

 Consequences

 Michaelis' opposition

-The Reichstag Peace Resolution was passed five days after Georg Michaelis was appointed Reich chancellor to replace Theobald von Bethmann Hollweg who had lost the support of the majority in the Reichstag and was strongly opposed by Germany's military leaders.
+The Reichstag Peace Resolution was passed five days after Georg Michaelis was appointed Chancellor to replace Theobald von Bethmann Hollweg who had lost the support of the majority in the Reichstag and was strongly opposed by Germany's military leaders.
 Michaelis was inwardly an opponent of the peace resolution: "I was clear about the fact that I could not accept the resolution in such a form."
 An overt conflict, however, did not occur since Michaelis said that he accepted the resolution, presenting it in his inaugural address as a workable framework but speaking of the "resolution as I conceive it."
-The policy of the peace resolution was therefore stillborn under Chancellor Michaelis.
+The policy of the peace resolution was therefore stillborn under Michaelis.